 Naan is a popular flatbread of the Indian subcontinent, served along side rich curries and gravies.
 With its origin in old Persian cuisine, the Indian naan belongs to a family of flatbreads that have evolved in various ways and span from the middle east to far east.
 The word “naan” means “bread” in Persian language.

-Traditionally baked in a super hot clay tandoor oven, hand stretched naan dough is slapped onto the walls of tandoor, where it sticks and bakes quickly at a very high heat from hot charcoal or wood fires.
+Traditionally baked in a super hot clay tandoor oven, the hand stretched dough is slapped onto the walls of tandoor, where it sticks and bakes quickly at a very high heat from hot charcoal or wood fires.
 Our recipe is adapted to create similar results in your home oven.

 Most of the widely available recipes will give you soft, pillowy flatbreads very much like the pocket-less middle eastern flatbreads made with a richer dough.
-Also delicious, but not exactly like the Indian naan.
+Also delicious, but not exactly like the Indian flatbread.

 So, what is the perfect naan that we have come to love at the Indian and Pakistani restaurants?

-The Perfect Naan Is:
+The Perfect Naan Is

 - Light and airy.